tristanic/isolde/isolde/docs/source/tutorials/alphafold/reference_model/af2_reference.rst

 .. _here: https://alphafold.ebi.ac.uk/download

-`alphafold match #1 trim true`__
+`alphafold match #1 trim false`__

-__ cxcmd:alphafold\ match\ \#1\ trim\ true
+__ cxcmd:alphafold\ match\ \#1\ trim\ false

-The optional "trim true" argument causes ChimeraX to automatically trim the predicted models to include only those residues present in the experimental construct according to the sequences stored in the mmCIF file *(Note: this may be more than what is actually modelled in the experimental structure)*.
+The optional "trim" argument tells ChimeraX whether or not to automatically trim the predicted models to include only those residues present in the experimental construct according to the sequences stored in the mmCIF file.
+In order for confidence-based weighting of reference distance restraints to work correctly, this **must** be set to false.
 Your display should now look like this:

 .. figure:: images/model_with_alphafold_overlay.jpg